marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

-wishes to make such a target work again (including resurrecting any of the targets that never worked with GCC 2, starting from the last version before they were removed), patches ../contribute.htmlfollowing the usual requirements would be likely to be accepted, since they should not affect the support for more modern targets.
+wishes to make such a target work again (including resurrecting any of the targets that never worked with GCC 2, starting from the last version before they were removed), patches https://gcc.gnu.org/contribute.html following the usual requirements would be likely to be accepted, since they should not affect the support for more modern targets.